Skip to content

 It is understandable that not everyone can afford the luxury to choose not to return to his old, monotonous 9 to 5 routine; however, those who can do so should definitely go for it.
 Allowing oneself some time to get comfortable with home again can really help deal with the depression after vacation.
 If this is not possible, then try to plan your vacation such that it ends on a Friday, so that you at least have the weekend for yourself.

-6. Meet Old Friends; Make New Friends
+6. Meet Old Friends, Make New Friends

 When on a vacation, one meets so many new and different people, a lot of belonging to different ethnicities.
 The flavor of these new friendships is often missed when one comes back and finds an evident lack of diversity.
 However, one can realize that every person is different from the other, and within a single community, one can find several types of people.
 If you are aching for the friends you made abroad, try making new friends back at home.
 Also, plan hangouts with your old friends and acquaintances.
 This way, you can effectively deal with your depression after vacation quickly.